DistributedClocks/CVector/README.md

 }
 ```

-This produces the log "LogFile.txt" :
+This produces the log "basiclog.shiviz" :

     MyProcess {"MyProcess":1}
     Initialization Complete